-Author's Note: The majestic classic cruise liner the SS Norway was severely damaged in late May 2003 while at the dock in Miami.
+The SS Norway, the majestic classic ocean liner turned cruise ship, was severely damaged in late May 2003 while at the dock in Miami.
 In August 2006, the Norway was beached at the famous ship scrapyard at Alang, India, and workers completed the scrapping of the SS Norway in 2008.

-This 1979 refurbishment was only the first of many modifications, re-fittings, and face lifts that the Norway had over the last two decades of her service life.
-An alternative restaurant, a 6000 square foot Roman Spa, a 4000 square foot fitness center, a Sports Illustrated Cafe, and a whole new deck of balconied suites were just some of the additions.
-Therefore, although the Norway was one of the oldest ladies sailing at the time of the 2003 accident, these modifications helped her keep up with her more modern competition.
+This 1979 refurbishment was only the first of many modifications, re-fittings, and facelifts that the Norway had over the last two decades of her service life.
+An alternative restaurant, a 6,000-square-foot Roman Spa, a 4,000-square-foot fitness center, a Sports Illustrated Cafe, and a whole new deck of balconied suites were just some of the additions.
+Although the Norway was one of the oldest ladies sailing at the time of the 2003 accident, these modifications helped her keep up with her more modern competition.

-There are other signs of modernization on board.
+There were other signs of modernization on board.
 Internet computer terminals were added to the library.
-Important feature for all of us Web junkies!
 Although the two main dining rooms were almost intact from Norway's trans-Atlantic days, the menu was modified to offer a healthier cuisine.
-The onboard entertainment was praised as some of the best afloat, including Broadway-style shows in the main theater.
+The onboard entertainment was praised as some of the best afloat and included Broadway-style shows in the main theater.

 Some things on the Norway never changed much.
 The cabin layout and the number of cabin categories were very complicated and somewhat of a holdover from the class system days.
 There was often a significant difference in cabin quality among cabins of the same category.
 Because of the age of the ship and the many changes in interior design, a cabin might reflect the fashion of the '60s, '70s, '80s, or the '90s.
 For example, one cabin might have contemporary decorations and a picture window, while some in the same class will only have a porthole and not reflect the current fashion in decor.